Tim Dini

 Because these comments can potentially be seen by hundreds or even thousands of people, you have a vested interest in both monitoring them and managing them so that your business enjoys the best reputation possible.

+People pay attention to what their social media contacts say about the products and businesses they use.
 In fact, social media is becoming one of the most popular places for people to look for recommendations when they are looking to buy new products or to try new services.

 That gives these digital ‘notes’ increased importance and social media a louder voice than ever in determining the destiny of your business.